There are a number of state declared plant pests know to be in existence in the Fraser Coast Region.

 Restrictions can vary on importation, possession, sales and control requirements can also apply if the plants impact or have the potential to impact on a nearby 'environmentally significant area' (eg a national park or Fraser Island).

-The Act also imposes a legal responsibility for landowners to control declared pests on land under their management and it is an offence to not comply with the conditions of each classified pest.
+The Queensland Land Protection (Pest and Stock Route Management) Act 2002 imposes a legal responsibility for landowners to control declared pests on land under their management and it is an offence to not comply with the conditions of each classified pest.

 Declared plants are divided into four categories: